Food vs. fuel

 Second-generation biofuels could potentially provide solutions to these negative effects.
 For example, they may allow for combined farming for food and fuel, and electricity could be generated simultaneously.
 This could be especially beneficial for developing countries and rural areas in developed countries.
 Some research suggests that biofuel production can be significantly increased without the need for increased acreage.

 Biofuels are not a new phenomenon.
-Before industrialisation, horses were the primary (and probably the secondary) source of power for transportation and physical work, requiring food.
+Before industrialisation, horses were the primary source of power for transportation and physical work, requiring food.
 The growing of crops for horses (typically oats) to carry out physical work is comparable to the growing of crops for biofuels used in engines.
 However, the earlier, pre-industrial "biofuel" crops were at smaller scale.

 Brazil has been considered to have the world's first sustainable biofuels economy, and its government claims Brazil's sugar cane-based ethanol industry did not contribute to the 2008 food crisis.
 A World Bank policy research working paper released in July 2008 concluded that "large increases in biofuel production in the United States and Europe are the main reason behind the steep rise in global food prices" and also stated that "Brazil's sugar-based ethanol did not push food prices appreciably higher.".
 However, a 2010 study also by the World Bank concluded that their previous study may have overestimated the contribution of biofuel production, as "the effect of biofuels on food prices has not been as large as originally thought, but that the use of commodities by financial investors (the so-called "financialization of commodities") may have been partly responsible for the 2007/08 spike."
 A 2008 independent study by the OECD also found that the impact of biofuels on food prices are much smaller.